 The top 9 mobility data topics on people’s minds in 2020

 Each year, we evaluate which driving and transportation data topics resonated most with our audience in the past 12 months.
-Some years, it has been decreasing risk for insurance companies.
-Other years, it has been finding the right drivers and optimizing operations of sharing economy companies.
+Some years, auto insurers have been focused on decreasing risk.
+Other years, they have been concerned with finding the right drivers and optimizing operations of sharing economy companies.
 Would 2020 be any different?

 Of course, with a worldwide pandemic and stay-at-home guidelines in place for most of the year, the answer is “yes.”
 In 2020, people have been most interested in how driving behaviors are rapidly evolving, and how this might influence their business.

-Here are the top 9 Arity blog posts of 2020:
+Here are the top nine Arity blog posts of 2020:

 Examining total miles traveled by vehicle in the United States from March 10 to April 5, 2020, we found, unsurprisingly, that travel dropped by 45%-70% in most states.

 Arity research shows how many trips per day per vehicle people were taking in January 2020 compared to March 10 through March 22, 2020.
 A dramatic drop in daily trips occurred on March 10 and the numbers continued to fall over the next 12 days.